- Home to LMIC

 Over time the number of areas for which LAUS data is prepared by Bureau of Labor Statistics (BLS) has grown as cities have increased their populations and the Office of Management and Budget, in its recurring efforts to define geo-political entities for statistical purposes, has expanded the scope.

 If a Native American reservation falls within any of the above categories, then a set of labor force estimates is created.
 Due to a lack of resources, the BLS is limited in what it can do on a recurring basis.
-An additional constraint would be the inability to derive certain needed inputs required of the LAUS program, such as unemployment claims identified with a reservation.
+An additional constraint would be the inability to derive certain needed inputs required of the LAUS program, such as reemployment assistance benefit claims identified with a reservation.
 The BLS has neither UI claims data nor intercensal population estimates to use as a basis for disaggregating data for reservation areas.
 For those interested in unemployment data for the Native American reservations, the LMIC recommends the American Indian Population and Labor Force Reports produced by the U.S. Department of the Interior's Indian Affairs.

 Related Labor Force Definitions